-Figure C-1: Company Risk profile 2020
+Figure C-1: Company Risk profile 2021

-The table below shows a comparison between the risk profile of the Company for years 2020 and 2019:
+The table below shows a comparison between the risk profile of the Company for years 2021 and 2020:

-Table C-1: Company Risk Profile 2020 v/s 2019
+Table C-1: Company Risk Profile 2021 v/s 2020

-Risk allocation % 31/12/2020 % 31/12/2019 Market risk (allowing for sub risk diversification) 44% 44% Counterparty risk (allowing for sub risk diversification) 15% 13% Health Underwriting risk (allowing for sub risk diversification) 5% 6% Non-Life Underwriting risk (allowing for sub risk diversification) 36% 37%
+Risk allocation % 31/12/2021 % 31/12/2020 Market risk (allowing for sub risk diversification) 40% 44% Counterparty risk (allowing for sub risk diversification) 14% 15% Health Underwriting risk (allowing for sub risk diversification) 5% 5% Non-Life Underwriting risk (allowing for sub risk diversification) 41% 36%

-The allocation of the risk capital into the above categories for years 2019 and 2020 shows that the Company risk profile has remained broadly the same.
+The allocation of the risk capital into the above categories for years 2020 and 2021 shows that the Company risk profile has remained broadly the same with an increase in the non-life underwriting risk and a corresponding decrease in market risk due to changes in investment strategy.

-The assessment of the capital requirements to cover these risks is analysed in Section E of this report.
-In the subsequent Sections of part C of this report, the exposure of the Company to:
+The assessment of the capital requirements to cover these risks is analysed in Section E of this Report.
+In the subsequent Sections of part C of this Report, the exposure of the Company to: